GarnetSunset/DDLC-Purist-Mod/README.md

-# DDLC-Toolkit
+# DDLC-Purist-Mod
-A toolkit for Dan Salvato's DDLC.
+A mod for Dan Salvato's DDLC that adds good routes.

 Chrome is required, or you can retool it for firefox, but I'm a lazy bastard.

 ## Cloning the repo for noobies

-Use the command "git clone --recursive https://github.com/GarnetSunset/DDLC-Toolkit" when cloning please!
+Use the command "git clone --recursive https://github.com/GarnetSunset/DDLC-Purist-Mod" when cloning please!

 ## Running it.